szczyglis-dev/py-gpt/README.md

 **2.4.46 (2024-12-16)**

-- Added a new tab in Settings: "API Keys," where the API keys configuration for Google and Anthropic models has been relocated.
+- Added a new tab in Settings: "API Keys", where the API keys configuration for Google and Anthropic models has been relocated.
-- Introduced a new mode in "Chat with Files": "Retrieve Only," which allows for retrieving raw documents from the index.
+- Introduced a new mode in "Chat with Files": "Retrieve Only", which allows for retrieving raw documents from the index.
 - Fixed a bug related to tool calls in the Gemini provider when using Chat with Files mode.

 **2.4.45 (2024-12-16)**